 Me: Can you go to the store on your way home?

-(We won’t begin to discuss Husband’s lack of capitalization — I’m a grammar fiend, for sure, but let’s keep this to one topic at a time.)
+(We won’t begin to discuss Husband’s lack of capitalization — I’m a grammar fiend, but let’s keep this to one topic at a time.)

 Does this make me sound elitist?
 Maybe (that’s not my aim, but maybe).
-Does my lack of flexibility with the informal medium of texting make me seem too serious, lacking a sense of humor?
+Does my lack of flexibility with the informal texting medium make me seem too serious, lacking a sense of humor?
 Perhaps.
 And I am just fine with that.

 “Killing punctuation won’t remedy the situation; what we need is to say what’s on our minds and communicate more effectively.”